naja3111/credit_risk_app/README.md

 More feature engineering techniques such as cross vlaidation techniques and trying out an ensemble model with corss validation to optimize the model.

 ##### Run the Updated Model Locally
-Assuming  - anaconda in Windows 10. redeployment of improved model can be run in a conda virtual environment cerate a virtual envirnment using (please use a different name if that name is already exists) `conda create -n loanmodel`
+Assuming  - anaconda in Windows 10. redeployment of improved model can be run in a conda virtual environment.

+cerate a virtual envirnment using (please use a different name if that name is already exists) `conda create -n loanmodel`